OEM Parts Coverage: Original vs Aftermarket Parts Insurance Explained

 When your car is damaged in an accident, what goes back in matters just as much as the repair itself.
 Most drivers don't realize their standard auto insurance policy allows the insurer to use aftermarket parts — made by third-party manufacturers, not your car's original maker — to cut repair costs.
 OEM parts coverage changes that by locking in factory-original components for every covered repair.

-In this guide, you'll learn exactly how OEM parts coverage works as an insurance endorsement, how OEM and aftermarket parts compare on quality and cost, which insurance companies offer it, and how to determine whether the added premium is truly worth it for your vehicle and budget.
+In this guide, you'll learn exactly how OEM parts coverage works as an insurance endorsement, how OEM and aftermarket parts compare on quality and cost, which insurance companies offer it in 2026, and how to determine whether the added premium is truly worth it for your vehicle and budget — especially as tariff-driven parts inflation continues to push OEM repair costs higher.

 Key Pinch Points